Completing the Pre-application Online (English and Spanish)

 Currently the Section 8 waiting list is closed.
 When the list re-opens, this website will be the only site with accurate information about how to apply.
 Any other website that claims to accept pre-applications or monies on behalf of the Housing Authority of the City of Austin is a fraudulent website.
 There is never a charge to apply for any program operated by the Housing Authority of the City of Austin.
 More information on fradulent websites.

 At 11:59 p.m. on Oct.
-29, the Housing Authority of the City of Austin (HACA) closed the pre-application website and its Section 8 waiting list.
-HACA has reviewed all pre-applications and removed duplicates.
-The random lottery has been completed and has selected the 2,500 families to be placed on the waiting list.
+29, 2014 the Housing Authority of the City of Austin (HACA) closed the Section 8 waiting list.
+The waiting list had been open for eight days, during which HACA received almost 20,000 pre-applications.
+A random lottery was conducted to select 2,500 applicants for the waiting list.

-To find out if your pre-application was selected in the lottery, go to our Application Checker at:
+To find out if your pre-application was selected in the lottery, go to our Application Checker.

 Stay up to date on HACA’s Waiting List Opening by liking us on Facebook or following us on Twitter.